-Great excitement – you have just been awarded a new project.
+Great excitement – you have just been awarded a new construction project.
 Then elation fades as reality sinks in.
-You have to construct that project, do that work, for that price, under those conditions, in that time frame and for that client.
+You have to construct that project, do that work, for that price, under those project conditions, in that time frame and for that client.
 Who was the idiot who priced the job?

 Maybe it takes a while for the reality to hit home.
 Sometimes several months into the project before the bad news starts filtering back to management at Head Office.
 Even then they probably don’t want to hear the truth, rather hoping things will get better, or blaming the incompetent project team.

-But all of this can be in place and yet, the project is doomed to failure before it starts.
+But all of this can be in place and yet, the construction project is doomed to failure before it starts.
 Yes, the contractor has messed up (there are a few other choice phrases you could use here) their price.
 Why?
 What could have been done differently?

 Where did it go wrong?